valora-inc/wallet/packages/mobile/e2e/README.md

 While developing and adding new tests, it's useful to run only the ones we are working on and not go through the onboarding on each run.
 To do this, use the following strategy:

-- For the first test run `yarn test:e2e:ios -w 1 -t \<Test Name>.spec.js$` this will install the application on your device and run the targeted test suite.
+- For the first test run `yarn test:e2e:ios -w 1 -t <Test Name>.spec.js` this will install the application on your device and run the targeted test suite.

-- For subsequent test runs run `yarn test:e2e:ios -d -w 1 -f \<Test Name>.spec.js$ -t Display Providers`.
+- For subsequent test runs run `yarn test:e2e:ios -d -w 1 -f <Test Name>.spec.js -t Display Providers`.
 The `-d` flag will prevent the app from reinstalling and reuse the previous install and will not restart the packager.
 The `-w` flag will specify how many emulators to run in parallel.
 The `-f` flag will run matching test files.
 The `-t` flag will run only tests with matching regex patterns; the regex is matched against the full name, which is a combination of the test name and all its surrounding describe blocks.

 Use a similar process to run and develop other test files.